ACOUSTIC NOISE CANCELLING

 Can you listen to music when the battery runs down?

 Yes.
 These headphones allow users to continue to listen to their source even if the battery power is depleted.
 Without power, neither active noise cancellation nor Active EQ is able to function.

 Can I charge QuietComfort 35 wireless headphones II from my PC/laptop?

 Yes.
 QuietComfort 35 wireless headphones II come with a USB cable that allows the headphones to be charged from your PC or laptop.
-Please note that the PC or laptop must be on and awake in order to charge via USB.
+Please note that the PC or laptop must be on and awake in order to charge over USB.

 What are the buttons for on the back of the right earcup?

 The larger middle button is the multi-function button.
-It initiates play/pause and other track controls for videos and music, answers and ends calls and can also initiate voice commands such as Siri or voice dial.
-The buttons on either side of the multi-function button are the volume +/- buttons.
+It initiates play/pause and other track controls for videos and music, answers and ends calls, and can also initiate voice commands such as Siri or voice dial.
+The buttons on either side of the multi-function button are volume +/- buttons.
 They allow you to easily adjust volume in an intuitive up/down vertical orientation.